Will a mortgage lender check where my deposit has come from?

 Unsecured Loan or other borrowing

 Some lenders will accept unsecured borrowing such as a personal loan or credit card as an acceptable deposit source and others won’t.
 This could also have something to do with the commitment issue we mentioned earlier.
 If you have borrowed the money needed to fund the deposit on your house purchase, then you may be less committed to repaying the mortgage and holding onto your home than you would if you had invested your savings into the property.
 If the lender does accept an unsecured loan as a deposit source then it is also worth keeping in mind that the monthly repayments will be brought into the affordability equation, which could cause issues.
-If you are thinking of funding your deposit with a personal loan then it may be worth getting advice from a loan broker such as Aspire Money as to which lenders will allow an unsecured loan to be used in this way, as not all unsecured lenders will allow a loan to be used for the purpose of a mortgage deposit.
+If you are thinking of funding your deposit with a personal loan then it may be worth getting some professional free mortgage advice to find out which lenders will allow an unsecured loan to be used in this way, as not all unsecured lenders will allow a loan to be used for the purpose of a mortgage deposit.

 Sale of property or other assets